dyv21/heic-to-jpg-converter/README.md

     npm start
 ## Usage
 1. Upload a HEIC image by clicking the “Upload” button.
-2. The image will be automatically converted to JPEG.
+2. The image will be automatically converted to JPG.
-3. Download the JPEG image once the conversion is complete.
+3. Download the JPG image once the conversion is complete.

 ## Technologies Used
 -	**React**: For building the UI.